 Academic classes have first use priority in Rhodes College facilities.
 The College Events office will consider the following list when scheduling space (other than regularly scheduled academic classes) on Rhodes campus:

 USE OF ATHLETICS FACILITIES

-Athletics facilities are the responsibility of the Director of Athletics and all requests for use of these facilities should be addressed to the Assistant Athletic Director for Facilities.
+Athletics facilities are the responsibility of the Director of Athletics and all requests for use of these facilities should be addressed to the Director of the Bryan Campus Life Center.
 Intercollegiate, intramural and club sport events, physical education classes, individual student, faculty and staff activities and other College programs have priority for use of the athletic facilities.
 When not used for the foregoing reasons, the following provisions apply:

 USE OF THE BRYAN CAMPUS LIFE CENTER (BCLC)

 Reservation of Space in the Bryan Campus Life Center (Excluding Crain Reception Hall and McCallum Ballroom).
 The following areas of the Bryan Campus Life Center may be reserved: